Chapter I: Counting the Nines — Where Quantum Actually Stands

 Four companies raised $2.39B — led by photonic and trapped-ion approaches.

-Public quantum company stock performance has been extraordinary if volatile: D-Wave rose approximately 4,700%, Rigetti approximately 7,900%, and IonQ approximately 830% on a trailing twelve-month basis at their October 2025 all-time highs—trailing twelve-month returns measured from post-SPAC lows.
-All three companies entered public markets via SPAC mergers in 2021–2022 (IonQ October 2021, Rigetti March 2022, D-Wave August 2022), a period of peak SPAC exuberance.
-All three stocks peaked within days of each other in mid-October 2025 and have since corrected sharply: as of Q1 2026, D-Wave trades at $18.05 (down ~61% from its October high), Rigetti at $15.98 (down ~73%), and IonQ at $30.81 (down ~64%).
-IonQ trades at a price-to-sales ratio of approximately 134× on trailing twelve-month revenue of ~$80 million (through Q3 2025), against a market capitalization of ~$10.7 billion.
+The money is real and accelerating—recent investment has nearly tripled year over year, and governments worldwide are committing billions.
+When both Wall Street and the military are this interested simultaneously, it usually means the technology has crossed from "science fiction" to "serious engineering project."
+Public quantum company stock performance has been extraordinary if volatile: D-Wave rose approximately 3,700%, Rigetti approximately 5,700%, and IonQ approximately 700% on a trailing twelve-month basis as of early 2025.
+Important context: all three companies entered public markets via SPAC mergers in 2021–2022 (IonQ October 2021, Rigetti March 2022, D-Wave August 2022), a period of peak SPAC exuberance, and their percentage gains are measured from post-SPAC lows.
+At current prices, IonQ trades at a price-to-sales ratio exceeding 500× (on approximately $43 million in annual revenue against a ~$24.5 billion market capitalization).
 For comparison, even the most optimistically valued AI companies trade at 30-60× sales.
-These valuations remain largely based on future potential rather than current revenue.
+Market capitalizations: IonQ ~$24.5 billion, Rigetti ~$13 billion (as of October 2025).
+These valuations are largely based on future potential rather than current revenue.

 A strong caution for investors: these stock prices reflect what the market hopes quantum computing will become, not what it earns today.
 It's like the early internet era—some companies became giants, but most didn't survive even though the technology was real.
 The path will be volatile, and not every quantum company will make it.

-Peak returns (at October 2025 highs) reflect future potential, not current revenue.
-All three entered via SPAC mergers (2021-2022) and have since corrected 61–73% from October 2025 highs.
-IonQ P/S ~134× as of February 2026.
+Extraordinary returns reflect future potential, not current revenue.
+All three companies entered via SPAC mergers (2021–2022).
+IonQ P/S >500×.

 Trendline 4: Coherence Time